Training and development: Costs associated with training

 Multiple publications on training and development in the public sector highlight its significance in equipping employees to meet evolving skill and competency demands, as well as adapting to public sector reforms.
 Public sector training policies are affected by efficiency measures and cost-cutting initiatives.
 The implication of such may include cutbacks in training budgets and fewer time spent on training.
 The OECD highlights a contrast between these budget cuts and sustainable competition strategies.
 Some organisations remain uncertain about the overall return of investment of training programmes.
 A study noted that there is little consensus on how to assess training effectiveness at the level of individual employees.
+However, proponents of leadership development argue that the return on investment is measurable, citing data that links people-focused strategies to a 21% rise in profitability and improved business agility.

 Mentorship

 Mentorship is a developmental relationship in which a more experienced individual (the mentor) provides guidance, support, and knowledge to a less experienced individual (the mentee) to foster their personal and professional growth.
-Within training and development, mentorship is recognised as a complementary approach to formal instruction, offering sustained, relationship-based learning tailored to the mentee’s goals and the organisational context.
+Within training and development, mentorship is recognised as a complementary approach to formal instruction, offering sustained, relationship-based learning tailored to the mentee's goals and the organisational context.

 Mentorship can be formal, structured through organisational programmes with defined objectives and matching processes, or informal, arising organically through workplace relationships.
-Formal programmes often include scheduled meetings, goal-setting, and progressive reviews, while informal mentorship may be more flexible and driven by the mentee’s immediate needs.
+Formal programmes often include scheduled meetings, goal-setting, and progressive reviews, while informal mentorship may be more flexible and driven by the mentee's immediate needs.

 Conceptual Foundations

 Researchers argue that despite the widespread use of mentorship in organisational settings, the concept has suffered from definitional ambiguity and inconsistent theoretical framing.
 They propose a unified definition of mentoring as “a process for the informal transmission of knowledge, social capital, and psychosocial support perceived by the recipient as relevant to work, career, or professional development.”
-This definition emphasises the mentee’s perception of value, the informal nature of knowledge transfer, and the broader social and emotional dimension of mentoring.
+This definition emphasises the mentee's perception of value, the informal nature of knowledge transfer, and the broader social and emotional dimension of mentoring.
 Additionally, it differentiates mentoring from related concepts such as coaching, advising, and role modelling.